syntasso/kratix-docs/docs/main/02-value-of-kratix.md

 ---
-description: The value of Kratix
+title: The Value of Kratix
+description: Explore the main benefits in using Kratix to build your Platform.
 ---

 # The Value of Kratix